Add or Edit a Device

 -

-The Serial # and Asset # fields are displayed for physical and blade devices.
+- Serial # and Asset #: Displayed for physical and blade devices.

 Non-Editable Fields

-Fields populated through EnrichAI Data, like End of Life and End of Support, are not editable.
-To set these fields, you need to disable EnrichAI Data and disconnect the record from the EnrichAI Data record.
+Fields populated through Enriched Data, like End of Life and End of Support, are not editable.
+To set these fields manually, disable the Enriched Data service and disconnect the record from Enriched Data.

-It is possible to change a device type, for example, from physical to virtual, cluster, or unknown.
-Please be aware that when you change a device type, you will lose all the attributes specific to that device type.
+You can change a device type, for example from physical to virtual, cluster, or unknown.
+When you change a device type, you lose all attributes specific to that type.